CumulusNetworks/docs/content/cumulus-linux-44/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

   To prevent a bond from coming up when an MLAG bond with an LACP partner MAC address already in use comes up, use the `--clag-args --allowPartnerMacDup False` option.
 This option puts the slaves of that bond interface in a protodown state and the `clagctl` output shows the protodown reason as a `duplicate-partner-mac`.

-After you make the necessary cable or configuration changes to avoid the protodown state and you want MLAG to reevaluate the LACP partners, use the `clagctl clearconflictstate` command to remove `duplicate-partner-mac` or `partner-mac-mismatch` from the protodowned bonds, allowing them to come back up.
+After you make the necessary cable or configuration changes to avoid the protodown state and you want MLAG to reevaluate the LACP partners, use the `clagctl clearconflictstate` command to remove `duplicate-partner-mac` or `partner-mac-mismatch` from the protodown bonds, allowing them to come back up.

 ## Related Information